 The Company acts as an investment holding company.
-The principal activities of its subsidiaries are set out in note 43.
+The principal activities of its subsidiaries are set out in note 44.
 The address of the Company's registered office and principal place of business are disclosed in the corporate information section of the annual report.

 In the opinion of the directors of the Company, HY Steel Company Limited, a company incorporated in the British Virgin Islands ("BVI") and owned as to 70% equity interest held by Mr. Lee Pui Sun ("Mr. Lee Sr."), who was the chairman and executive director of the Company, and 30% equity interest held by Ms. Lau Lai Ching ("Ms. Lau"), the spouse of Mr. Lee Sr., who was the executive director of the Company (collectively, the "Controlling Shareholders"), is the immediate and ultimate parent of the Company.
-On 14 September 2022, Mr. Lee Sr. resigned as the chairman and executive director of the Company.
+On 14 September 2022, Mr. Lee Sr. resigned as the chairman and executive director and Ms. Lau resigned as executive director of the Company.